- Mentioned below are some conditions which increase life insurance premium:

-“Obesity” is a defined as an excessive body fat content in one’s body.
+“Obesity” is defined as an excessive body fat content in one’s body.
 Obesity is a serious problem faced by a large number of Indians.
 Body Mass Index(BMI) is calculated according to one’s body weight and height.
-If BMI of an individual is higher then 30 or more then it is considered as obesity and if between 25-29.5 it will be considered as overweight.
+If the BMI of an individual is higher then 30 or more it is considered as obesity and if between 25-29.5 it will be considered as overweight.

 6. Explore the Potential of Riders

 A policy with a premium waiver and critical illness comes at an additional cost.
-For example, the policy offered by Max Insurance, a 30-year-old would need to pay Rs 6,375 as a premium for 75 lakh coverage.
+For example, in the policy offered by Max Insurance, a 30-year-old would need to pay Rs 6,375 as a premium for 75 lakh coverage.
 But if he buys a comprehensive accident benefit then he has to pay Rs 8,265 as a premium.
-So it is compulsory before opting for life insurance policy, to carefully comprehend them and understand their points of considerations.
+So it is compulsory before opting for a life insurance policy, to carefully comprehend them and understand their points of considerations.